Killerspin

-Killerspin is an American company that focuses on the table tennis market.
+Killerspin, LLC is an American company that focuses on the table tennis market.
 Killerspin manufactures tables, rackets, and balls.
 It is a part of sponsoring and hosting several competitions, as well as table tennis related special events.
 Killerspin equipment and products are distributed in fourteen countries on five separate continents.

 Events

 The company has hosted the largest table tennis events ever held in the United States, including the: